Use Copy Paste Manager faster

 ShortcutAction

-⌘FShow search and focus the search field.
+⌘FOpen search and place the cursor in the field.

 Tabs & collections (main list)